GWoolly/SpriteLink/README.md

-Gameseprite
+SpriteLink
 ===========

-A set of Aseprite scripts that sync sprites between GameMaker and Aseprite.
+A set of Aseprite scripts that sync sprites between GameMaker Studio and Aseprite.

 # Features
 - Open a GameMaker sprite directly in Aseprite with one click.